anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/model-creation.md

 * Select data (name of the data column in your uploaded sheet), specify the aggregation type whether data in csv file is of daily, weekly or monthly type.
 Also select the start date.
 * Select the KPI (dependent variable) from the sheet.
 KPI can be revenue, orders, new customers, sales.
 Also map the datatype for your KPI.
 * Select the spends, impressions and clicks for various variables and map with the platform name.
-These(Spends, impressions, and clicks)  can be available at channel or tactic level.It all depends on which level you are building the model.
+These (Spends, impressions, and clicks)  can be available at channel or tactic level.
+It all depends on which level you are building the model.
-* Select the organic and contextual variable ,specify it by selecting yes if it is of categorical type.
+* Input organic and contextual variables, specify it by selecting yes if it is of categorical type.
 We can also predefine the impact of these variables on  KPI as positive or negative(if you have an idea that these variables should have this impact on KPI) else mark it as neutral.

 > 📘 Examples for selecting Impact:
 >